MoAlmasi/Calculator-Without-GUI-/README.md

 ============================================================================

 ## Check the conditions:
-In this program we have "if" "elif" to check the conditions.
+In this program, we have "if" and "elif" to check the conditions.

         if choice == '1':
             print(num1, "+", num2, "=", add(num1, num2))